AndresSepulveda/Coupling_WRF_CROCO_WW3_with_OASIS/README.md

 A mix of "Documentation for coupling with OASIS in CROCO, WRF, WW3" by Swen JULLIEN, Gildas CAMBON (March 7, 2018) and personal experience.

+# Details

+Time step in WRF and CROCO has to be a multiple of the coupling frequency (nancouple)

+Order of dimensions x - y.
+(41 42 for Benguela)
+Verify those in oce.nc and atm.nc

+mpirun -np 2 ./croco : -np 2 ./wrf.exe

+CPLMASK to fit ocean model in WRF model

 # OASIS

 Donwload OASIS-MCT version 3